yunpengn/InterviewCracker/KnowledgeBase/Java.md

     - `ConcurrentHashMap` uses segments to have better concurrency support.
 Theoretically, the number of concurrent access allowed is equal to the number of segments.
         - By default, `ConcurrentHashMap` creates 16 segments.
         - Starting from Java 8, `ConcurrentHashMap` is re-designed.
 It uses an array of `LinkedList`s (or red-black trees when there are too many items in a bucket).
 Effectively, it is the same as `HashMap`.
 It uses CAS to add lock when necessary.
+    - `LinkedHashMap` is similar to `HashMap`, but it preserves the insertion & access order of the elements inside.
+It is a subclass of `HashMap`, and is introduced in Java 4.
+        - However, similar to `HashMap`, `LinkedHashMap` is not thread-safe.
+        - Internally, `LinkedHashMap` maintains a double linked list.
+Whenever a new element is inserted or an old element is accessed, that node will be put to the head of the double linked list.
+        - `LinkedHashMap` is useful for implementing an LRU (least recently used) cache.
+    - `TreeMap` is also a key-pair collection.
+Although it supports ordering, its access time complexity is `O(logn)` rather than `O(1)`.
+        - Internally, a balanced red-black tree is maintained.

 ## Concurrency